jak2030/recurse-coding-exercise/README.md

-# Recurse Interview
+# Bard Tweets

-A single page web page that spits out sweet nothings penned by the Bard filtered through a certain Twitter account.
+A single page web app to generate tweets in the style of the Bard.

 ## Setup